 In addition, the policies of the FDA, the competent authorities of the EU Member States, the EMA, the European Commission and other comparable regulatory authorities with respect to clinical trials may change and additional government regulations may be enacted.
 For instance, the regulatory landscape related to clinical trials in the EU recently evolved.
-The EU Clinical Trials Regulation, or CTR, which was adopted in April 2014 and repeals the EU Clinical Trials Directive, became applicable on January 31, 2022.
+The EU Clinical Trials Regulation, or CTR, which was adopted in April 2014 and repeals the EU Clinical Trials Directive, became applicable on 31 January 2022.
 The CTR allows sponsors to make a single submission to both the competent authority and an ethics committee in each EU Member State, leading to a single decision for each EU Member State.
 The assessment procedure for the authorization of clinical trials has been harmonized as well, including a joint assessment by all EU Member States concerned, and a separate assessment by each EU Member State with respect to specific requirements related to its own territory, including ethics rules.
 Each EU Member State's decision is communicated to the sponsor via the centralized EU portal.
 Once the clinical trial approved, clinical study development may proceed.
 The CTR foresees a three-year transition period.
 The extent to which ongoing and new clinical trials will be governed by the CTR varies.
-For clinical trials in relation to which application for approval was made on the basis of the Clinical Trials Directive before January 31, 2022, the Clinical Trials Directive will continue to apply on a transitional basis for three years.
-By January 31, 2025. all ongoing trials will become subject to the provisions of the CTR.
+For clinical trials in relation to which application for approval was made on the basis of the Clinical Trials Directive before 31 January 2023, the Clinical Trials Directive will continue to apply on a transitional basis until January 31, 2025.
+By 31 January 2025, all ongoing trials will become subject to the provisions of the CTR.

 Compliance with the CTR requirements by us and our third-party service providers, such as CROs, may impact our developments plans.

 It is currently unclear to what extent the UK will seek to align its regulations with the EU in the future.
 The UK regulatory framework in relation to clinical trials is derived from existing EU legislation (as implemented into UK law, through secondary legislation).
-However, the Retained EU Law (Revocation and Reform) Bill published in late 2022 which is intended to remove all EU-derived legislation from the UK statute book by the end of 2023, may result in a divergence of approach between the EU and the UK.

-On January 17, 2022, the UK Medicines and Healthcare products Regulatory Agency, or MHRA, launched an eight-week consultation on reframing the UK legislation for clinical trials.
-The consultation closed on March 14, 2022 and aims to streamline clinical trials approvals, enable innovation, enhance clinical trials transparency, enable greater risk proportionality, and promote patient and public involvement in clinical trials.
-The outcome of the consultation will be closely watched and will determine whether the UK chooses to align with the regulation or diverge from it to maintain regulatory flexibility.
+On 17 January 2022, the UK Medicines and Healthcare products Regulatory Agency, or MHRA, launched an eight-week consultation on reframing the UK legislation for clinical trials.
+The UK Government published its response to the consultation on 21 March 2023 confirming that it would bring forward changes to the legislation.
+These resulting legislative amendments will determine how closely the UK regulations will align with the CTR.
+In October 2023, the MHRA announced a new Notification Scheme for clinical trials which enables a more streamlined and risk-proportionate approach to initial clinical trial applications for Phase 4 and low-risk Phase 3 clinical trial applications.
 A decision by the UK not to closely align its regulations with the new approach that will be adopted in the EU may have an effect on the cost of conducting clinical trials in the UK as opposed to other countries and/or make it harder to seek a marketing authorization in the EU for our product candidates on the basis of clinical trials conducted in the UK.